Imperial College London Early Years Education Centre: Safeguarding and Child Protection Policy

 Staff are required to sign the EYEC safeguarding declaration form annually and inform management as to any changes that may affect their ongoing suitability.

 Staff medication on the premises must be securely stored, and out of reach of children, at all times.

 Use of mobile phones, cameras and devices

-The use of personal mobile phones is not allowed during work times except lunch breaks.
-The use of personal cameras and cameras on mobile phones is strictly prohibited, and under no circumstances should staff take pictures of children on their own devices.
-Any pictures which are taken must be taken using the Centre's camera, or tablet device with prior permission from the Centre's management team.
+The use of personal mobile phones is not allowed during work times except lunch breaks in the staff room or off site.
+The use of personal cameras and cameras on mobile phones or any other electronic device with imaging and sharing capabilities is strictly prohibited, (this includes watches).Under no circumstances should staff take pictures of children on their own devices.
+Where parents have given written consent, any pictures which are taken for the purpose of recording children’s development or events, must be taken using the Centre's camera, or tablet device with prior permission from the Centre's management team.